General flood information

 Get involved in local flood risk management

 There are lots of ways for you to take an active role in managing local flood risk.
-Keep a look out for public consultations that we hold whenever we are proposing changes, we are always keen to hear feedback from our residents.
+Keep a look out for public consultations that we hold whenever we are proposing changes.
+We are always keen to hear feedback from our residents.

-Come along to your local community events, we’ll let you know if we’re going to be there too – updates are available on Living with Water and social media pages.
+Come along to your local community events.
+We’ll let you know if we’re going to be there too – updates are available on Living with Water and social media pages.